Should you have a campervan with a toilet or without?

-There’s a lot of bucket toilets on the market but many of them don’t collapse so take up as much space as a campervan composting toilet or porta potti.
+There are a lot of bucket toilets on the market but many of them don’t collapse so take up as much space as a campervan composting toilet or porta potti.

-They maybe ok for camping trips but not for inside a campervan.
+They may be ok for camping trips but not for inside a campervan.

 Instead, choose one that folds away to a compact size, so to take up little storage space in the van.
 Even if you never use it, it’s not taking up more space than it’s worth.